mjweiper/Machine-Learning-Project/README.md

 ## Summer Olympics

-### Who will be the next leaders in the Paris Olympics?
+### Who will be the next leaders in the Paris Olympics 2024?

 #### Characteristics
 * Country
 * Year

 * Gold
 * Silver
 * Bronze